 Even if you can only exercise in small bursts throughout the day, make time to do some jumping jacks on the patio or go ice skating with your family.
 Need more ideas?
 Check out our home workouts for the holidays.

 Try to stick to your typical sleep schedule

 This can be particularly challenging with the increase in parties and family in town.
-But sticking to your sleep schedule will improve your quality of sleep both now and after the holidays.
-Studies have shown that, unsurprisingly, irregular sleep schedules can lead to poor sleep quality, fatigue, poor eating habits, and daytime sleepiness that can take time to reverse.
+But sticking to your sleep schedule will improve your quality of sleep both now and after the holidays. that, unsurprisingly, irregular sleep schedules can lead to poor sleep quality, fatigue, poor eating habits, and daytime sleepiness that can take time to reverse.
 Avoid this by going to bed and waking up as close to the same time as you usually do.

 Take time for yourself